w3f/polkadot-spec/spec.md

 The Administration object contains `execute_block` which handles the entire state-transition function.
 Some of the functions it provides are provided through its ephemeral storage (particularly `deposit_log`, `current_user` and `set_active_parachains`).

 Regarding `execute_block`, rough pseudo-code is:
+- for each transaction `tx` in `block.transactions`:
+  - if `tx.signature` exists (signed transaction):
+    - let `current_user := Authorisation.validate(tx)`.
+If the execution aborts, then the block is aborted and considered invalid.
+    - ensure `current_user` is returned if `Administration.current_user` is called during the execution of this transaction.
+    - let `caller := Nobody`
+  - otherwise if `tx.signature` doesn't exist (unsigned transaction):
+    - let `caller := System`
-  - for each transaction `tx` in `block.transactions`, `Nobody` calls `S[tx.destination][tx.function_name](tx.params...)`.
-If a transaction aborts, then the block is aborted and considered invalid.
+  - call `S[tx.destination][tx.function_name](tx.params...)` from account `caller`.
+If the execution aborts, then the block is aborted and considered invalid.
+  - reset `current_user` to ensure `Administration.current_user` aborts if called.

+Note:

-    - Transactions can include signed statements from external actors such as fishermen, but crucially can also contain unsigned statements that simply record an "accepted" truth (or piece of extrinsic data).
+Transactions can include signed statements from external actors such as fishermen or stakers, but can also contain unsigned statements that simply record an "accepted" truth (or piece of extrinsic data).
 If a transaction is unsigned but is included as part of a block, then its sender is System.
-Timestamp would be an example of this.
+The transaction calling `Timestamp.set_timestamp` would be an example of this.
 When a validator signs a block as a relay-chain candidate they implicitly ratify each of the blocks statements as being valid truths.

-    - One set of statements that appear in the block are selected parachain candidates.
+One statement that appears in the block is selected parachain candidates.
 In this case it is a simple message to `S.Parachains.update_heads`.
 This call ensures any DOT balances on the parachain required as fees for the egress-queue is burned.

 ## Parachains (5)